HAI Global Anti-Harassment Policy

 All volunteers and participants are covered by and must comply with this policy and take appropriate measures to ensure that prohibited conduct does not occur.
 Appropriate action will be taken with any volunteer or participant who violates this policy.
 Facilitators, volunteers and people in authority at HAI who knowingly allow or tolerate harassment or inappropriate behavior, including the failure to immediately report it to the Safety & Consent (S&C) Office, are in violation of this policy.
 Based on the seriousness of the offense, appropriate action may include verbal or written documentation, suspension, removal from the volunteer program or permanent removal from attending HAI events and workshops.
-See participation agreements (clothing on event version, clothing optional event version, online version).
+See participation agreements (In-Person Clothing-Mandatory; In-Person Clothing-Optional; Online Workshops).

 For purposes of this policy, harassment is any verbal or physical conduct which may threaten, intimidate or coerce a participant or volunteer or any person working for or on behalf of HAI Global Programs.

 The following examples of harassment are intended to be guidelines and are not exclusive when determining whether there has been a violation of this policy: